fleetdm/fleet/docs/Configuration/fleet-server-configuration.md

 Only self-managed users and customers can modify this configuration.
 If you're a managed-cloud customer, please reach out to Fleet about modifying the configuration.

-You can Fleet server specify configuration options in the following formats:
+You can specify configuration options in the following formats:

 1. YAML file
 2. Environment variables